Zannick/logic-graph/games/README.md

 The `src` directory will contain Rust files that implement the graph for your specific game.
 The `bin` directory contains the main program starting point used with `cargo run`.
 The `benches` directory contains the benchmark program used with `cargo bench` that will run some generic tests on your graph.

 The `data` directory will contain diagram files for your game, currently a graphviz (dot) file and a mermaid file.
 GitHub can automatically render the mermaid file, but the interface may be a little tough to use with the typical graph size.
+The graphviz file can be rendered with `neato` to produce a 2D map of your spots based on their coordinates; you may have to adjust the Game's `graph_scale_factor` and some regions' `graph_offset` to make some spots visible.
+You can then re-scale and overlay the produced image onto a map image with [GraphicsMagick](http://graphicsmagick.org), e.g. `gm composite -geometry 5801x -geometry +241+168 digraph.png map.png digraph-map.png` (you'll have to calculate your sizes and offsets).

-Finally, if you created any test yaml files in `tests`, the same directory will contain the Rust files that run the tests you described.
+Finally, there will be a `tests` directory with a `unittest.rs` file.
+This test file will run any YAML test cases you put in that directory.

 ## YAML file structure